McDegens-DAO/mcburn-js/README.md

 In some cases multiple transactions are required to burn stubborn cNFTS.

-For example if there are > 23 proofs passed in the ix, there will first need to be a tx to create a *Helper ALT* prior to the burn transaction.
+For example if there are > 23 proofs passed in the ix, there will first be a tx to create a *Helper ALT* prior to the burn transaction.

 **Recouping ALT Rent**